PROPOSAL

 Below is a photo of all the components of what the consumer would get when they purchase a book box.
 After that, fill free to scroll down to see each component separately.

 During the process of establishing this logo, the cursive type for the word “fling” of the logo read more on the dating side of the Blind Date aspect of the Blind Date with a Book trend that inspired this project.
-The cursive typeface, called Chonky, was paired with the word “fictional” that read more on the book side due to the modifications that I did to the typeface Coquette with the f and the l looking like a bookmark.
-Out of all the variations, this final logo read as a stronger logo for the overall book blind date aesthetic that I wanted this brand to be.
+The cursive typeface, called Chonky, was paired with the word “fictional” that read more on the book side due to the modifications that I did to the typeface, Coquette, with the f and the l looking like a bookmark.
+Out of all the variations, this final logo read as a stronger logo for the overall book blind date aesthetic that this brand is based off of.

-Each card is for the different colored boxes using the same colors.
+Each card is for the different size boxes using the same colors of the correlated box sizes.
 The large box gets the dark purple card with a baby teal back and the small box gets the dark blue with the baby pink back.
 The back of the cards are using the same pattern and same opening saying of “get cozy, it’s date night!” but each card has a different subheading that is focusing on the dating aspect of the brand.

 prototype link: